Download PDF version [opens new window]

 Even if you have managed to find an efficient way of delivering your backups offsite and this method is appropriate to your computer usage, data recovery time would be negatively affected and inevitably labor intensive.
 Staff would need to travel to the offsite storage location and physically retrieve the required media before transporting that back to the main site.
 If tape backup is used the process would take some additional time for the data transfer and restoration of files to take place, which would result in more expense to the business and the potential of revenue loss increases in line with how long the recovery process takes.

-The second method of storing your backups offsite, which is far more efficient, is to backup your data files to a server that is kept in a different location.
+The second method of storing your backups offsite (e.g. cloud, FTP server, SyncBack Touch, etc.), which is far more efficient, is to backup your data files to a server that is kept in a different location.
 In cases of data loss, restoration time can be kept to a minimum and is less labor intensive compared to the first option.
 This method does, however, have related security issues.
 Any data transmitted may need to be encrypted before the backup process, depending on the sensitivity of the information.

 The most convenient method of backing up your data files directly to an offsite storage facility may be via electronic vaulting.
 This requires hiring the services of a professional company to handle the tedious task of tape changing and eliminating the need to transport tapes to an offsite storage facility.
 This method can also ensure greater security as the electronic vaulting company will provide a secure local facility.
 Of course, convenience and security come with a price.
-Electronic vaulting services cost around $30,000 per month at 2007 prices, which can be a hefty price for small and medium sized businesses.
+Electronic vaulting services cost around tens of thousands of dollars per month, which can be a hefty price for small and medium sized businesses.
 Balanced against this is the potential loss of revenue due to data loss which may cost a business tens of thousands of dollars, or worse, compromise the running of the business so badly as to cause its demise.